Code-Institute-Submissions/lucky-dog-ms1/README.md

 * [Hover.CSS](https://ianlunn.github.io/Hover/) - used to add a simple grow effect on hovering over icons and buttons.
 * [Gitpod](https://www.gitpod.io/) - IDE used for writing & editing code, version control
 * [Github](https://github.com/) - Code hosting platform
+* [Pixlr](https://pixlr.com/) - photo editor to resize images
+* [TinyPNG](https://tinypng.com/) - used to compress images

 ## Testing

+### Code Validation

+### Manual Testing

+### User stories Testing

+### Bugs & Fixes

+* Wireframe issues - problems linking to wireframes from this file so I moved the wireframes folder from assets to root level, re-exported the original wireframes from Balsamiq and re-loaded to the wireframes folder.
+Content of wireframes not changed from original during this process.

 ## Deployment